 - Such projects where the requirement is well defined and clear

 Advantages Of V Model

 - In the V-Model, both development and testing happen in a very organized and systematic manner.

 - It is suitable for smaller and medium-sized projects.

-- Testing is started from the beginning, so if there are any defects, then it can find in the early stage only.
+- Testing starts from the beginning, so if there are any defects, they can only be found in the early stage.

 - It’s easy to manage, and each phase has defined objectives and goals.

 - It is not suitable for big or complex projects.

 - It is unsuitable for projects whose requirements are unclear and inconsistent because the same process needs to be carried out whenever we expect some change, so we need more documentation.